linobollansee/property-value-maximizer/README.md

       - How they were completed:
         - A correlation analysis streamlit page was created that shows data visualizations that illustrate the relationship between the target variable and its key features.

-  - User Story 4.3: Correlation Analysis View
+  - User Story 4.3: Correlation Analysis View - Business Requirement 2
     - As a client, I want to view a correlation analysis page on Streamlit so that I can understand the relationships between various features and the target variable.
       - Acceptance Criteria:
         - The correlation analysis page has to be accessible through the Streamlit sidebar.